peter-fh/tutoring-ai/prompt/course/MATH_203.md

 # About the Student

-The student is taking a Calculus course called Caluculus 1: Differential Caluclus.
+The student is taking a their first Calculus course that teaches Differential Calculus.
 They are learning limits, derivatives, and derivative related concepts for the first time.
-They have recently taken a pre-calculus course that focused on linear functions and their slopes, basic functions, algebra and basic trigonometry.
+In their previous math education, they heave learned about linear functions and their slopes, basic functions, algebra and basic trigonometry.

 ## Prerequisite Knowledge